Why can't I collect metrics from containers, pods, or nodes using Metrics Server in Amazon EKS?

 Short description

 In Amazon EKS, Metrics Server isn't installed by default.
-If you just created your cluster and can't collect metrics from containers, pods, or nodes using Metrics Server, then confirm that you deployed the Metrics Server application to your cluster.
+If you recently created your cluster and can't collect metrics using Metrics Server, then confirm that you deployed the Metrics Server application to your cluster.

 If you still can't collect metrics with Metrics Server, then complete the steps in the following sections: